Tirunelveli: Administration and politics

-The Tirunelveli Municipality was established in 1866 during British rule.
-It became a City Municipal Corporation in 1994, bringing the Palayamkottai and Melapalayam municipalities, the Thachanallur town panchayat and eleven other village panchayats within the city limits.
-The municipal corporation has five zones: Tirunelveli, Thatchanallur, Palayamkottai, Pettai and Melapalayam.
-The corporation has 55 wards, with an elected councillor for each ward.
-The corporation has six departments: general administration and personnel, engineering, revenue, public health, city planning and information technology (IT).
-All departments are under the control of a municipal commissioner.
-Legislative power is vested in a body of 55 members, one from each ward.
-The legislative body is headed by an elected chairperson, assisted by a deputy.
-Tirunelveli city is the district headquarters for the Tirunelveli district.
+The Tirunelveli Municipality was established in 1866.
+It became a Municipal Corporation in 1994, by combining the Palayamkottai and Melapalayam municipalities, the Thachanallur town panchayat and eleven other village panchayats with the city.
+The municipal corporation has 55 wards divided across four zones-Melapalayam, Palayamkottai, Thatchanallur, and Tirunelveli.
+Each ward is represented by a councilor, who form part of the municipal council headed by a mayor.
+The administrative functions of the corporation are managed by a corporation commissioner.
+The corporation has six departments: general administration and personnel, engineering, revenue, public health, city planning and information technology.